Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 M385X is quite a bit (about 40%) better at FSAA than the GeForce GTS 450 1GB, and should be capable of handling higher resolutions better. (explain)
+The Radeon R9 M385X should be a lot (approximately 40%) faster with regards to anti-aliasing than the GeForce GTS 450 1GB, and will be capable of handling higher screen resolutions better. (explain)

 Radeon R9 M385X 17600 Mpixels/sec